Overview of Treatment

-Celiac plexus and splanchnic nerve blocks can be used to treat abdominal pain caused by irritation, the compression or entrapment of nerve bundles located in various abdominal organs, or chronic inflammation from medical conditions such as pancreatic cancer or Crohn’s disease.
+At The Pain Experts of Arizona Celiac plexus blocks and splanchnic nerve blocks can be used to treat abdominal pain caused by irritation, the compression or entrapment of nerve bundles located in various abdominal organs, or chronic inflammation from medical conditions such as pancreatic cancer or Crohn’s disease.

 The celiac plexus and splanchnic nerves are dense clusters of nerve cells located behind the stomach, just under the diaphragm.
 The celiac plexus surrounds the aorta which is the main artery in your abdomen.
 The splanchnic nerves are located on both sides of your spine.
 Nerve signals to the majority of abdominal organs flow through these nerves.

-The celiac plexus and splanchnic nerve blocks treat abdominal pain that’s caused by:
+The splanchnic nerve blocks and celiac plexus blocks treat abdominal pain that’s caused by:

 These nerve blocks can help diagnose and reduce abdominal pain by blocking pain signals from the organs in the abdomen from reaching the brain.
 This outpatient procedure can help reduce your pain without a long recovery or rehabilitation, such as physical therapy.

-Before the procedure, your doctor will discuss your medication schedule with you, as you may be asked to stop taking blood thinners or immunosuppressant medication to reduce your risk of injections or complications.
+Before the procedure, your Arizona celiac plexus blocks provider will discuss your medication schedule with you, as you may be asked to stop taking blood thinners or immunosuppressant medication to reduce your risk of infections or complications.

 During the procedure, you’ll be asked to lie on your stomach, and the medical professional administering the nerve block will inject a local anesthetic to numb your skin.
 Using x-ray guidance, they will guide the needle to the targeted vertebral body and inject a contrast dye.
 This allows the medical professional to confirm they’re injecting the medication into the right place.
 Then, they will inject the medication into the nerve plexus before removing the needles and applying a bandage to the injection site.